Baked Eggs with Avocado and Feta (Video)

 - Sprinkle with crumbled Feta and season to taste with salt and fresh-ground black pepper.
 (Remember that Feta is salty; we didn’t use much salt.)

-- Bake 12-15 minutes, or until the whites are set and the egg yolks are done to your liking.
+- Bake 12-15 minutes or less, until the whites are set and the egg yolks are done to your liking.

-- Serve hot This is great with Green Tabasco Sauce to add at the table.
+- Serve hot This is great with Green Tabasco Sauce (affiliate link) to add at the table.